TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

         protected $content;
     }

-With the line ``@validate StringLength(minimum=3, maximum=50)`` the validator for the property ``$title`` is specified.
-In paranthesis the parameter for the validator are specified.
+With the line ``@validate StringLength(minimum=3, maximum=50)``
+the validator for the property ``$title`` is specified.
+In parenthesis the parameter for the validator are specified.
-In our case we make shure that a title of a blog post is never shorter than three characters and will never be longer than 50 characters.
+In our case we make sure that a title of a blog post is never shorter than three characters and will never be longer than 50 characters.

 Which validator class is to be used?
 Extbase looks for a validator